NGaikwad99/CompTIASecPlus-Prep/All modules.md

     * Top secret
     * Critical
     * Restricted
-    * Each organization that their own classification policy.
+    * Each organization has their own classification policy.

 #### Monitoring/asset tracking
 * **Inventory**